MerginMaps/docs/src/tutorials/further-project-customisation/index.md

    ![Successful synchronisation message](./qgis-mergin-project-sync.jpg "Successful synchronisation message")

 3. Open <MobileAppName /> on your mobile device
-4. Open the **Home** tab of the **Projects** page
+4. Go the **Home** tab and sync the `trees-and-hedges` project by pressing the sync icon.

-   You should see a sync icon next to the trees-and-hedges project like this:
+   The sync icon should be displayed next to the `trees-and-hedges` project like this:
    ![Updated project in Mergin Maps Input](../mobile/merginmaps-mobile-sync-project.jpg "Updated project in Mergin Maps Input")

 ::: tip
-If you do not see a sync icon, switch to the **My projects** tab and back to the **Home** tab.
+If you do not see a sync icon, switch to the **Projects** tab and back to the **Home** tab.
 This should force <MobileAppName /> to check again for project updates.
 :::

-5. Sync the project by pressing the sync icon
-6. Tap the project to open it

-   If you zoom in to the hedge you surveyed, you should see it drawn with the new style we made in the last section:
+5. Tap the project to open it.
+The surveyed hedges should now be displayed in the style we set up in the last section
    ![Layer with new symbology in Mergin Maps Input](./merginmaps-mobile-better-line-style.jpg "Layer with new symbology in Mergin Maps Input")

 ## Labels